IGDRion/ANNEXA/README.md

 ## Troubleshooting

-GTF parsing can be hard, and ANNEXA need some informations from the input annotation.
+GTF parsing can be hard, and ANNEXA needs some informations from the input annotation.
 The first step is to check if the input annotation contains all the information needed.

 For example, your GTF should contains all the 3 levels gene -> transcript -> exon, with the attributes gene_id and transcript correctly annotated.
 Your gene line also have to contains a gene_biotype attributes.